dusty-nv/jetson-inference/docs/detectnet-tracking.md

         print(f"object {detection.TrackID} at ({detection.Left}, {detection.Top}) has lost tracking")
 ```

-These variables get updated by the tracker each frame.
-If the track was lost (`TrackStatus=-1`), on subsequent frames that object will no longer be included in the detections array.
+If the track was lost (`TrackStatus=-1`), that object will no longer be included in the detections array on subsequent frames.

 <p align="right">Next | <b><a href="segnet-console-2.md">Semantic Segmentation</a></b>
 <br/>